top of page

 It’s called a chicken “tractor” because the scratching action of the birds quickly denudes the ground and loosens the top inch or so of earth.
 It’s one way to get rid of a lawn or a weed patch in preparation for planting a garden.
 But,if you just want the birds to perform pest control and fertilize your lawn or pasture without turning it into a dirt patch, make sure to move the tractor every three to four days so they don’t work any one area down to bare earth.

-My Chicken House tractors are comprised of a few basic components: an enclosed nesting area, a chicken “run” covered with wire mesh to exclude predators, and a frame with wheels so you can pull it around.
+My Chicken House tractors are comprised of a few basic components: an enclosed nesting area, a chicken “run” covered with wire mesh to exclude predators, and a frame with steel skids so you can pull it around.
 All fabricated with USA steel by our certified welders!

 Nesting Area